DAY FOUR

 There was no agenda today other than a designated time later in the day to get fitted for our snow clothes that the lodge lends you for the duration of your stay, and then a welcome Flash Pack dinner at night, so I wanted to walk around and explore the lodge and its grounds – Jennifer, Sarah, and Jacinta joined me for the walk, and we took in the beautiful area!

-Sarah taking a ride
+Sarah taking a spin on the kids’ zipline

 After walking around for a bit, we stopped back into the main lodge to relax with a warm drink in front of the fire before it was time to get fitted for our winter gear.
 I had a chai latte that totally hit the spot.